Darboux coordinates, Yang-Yang functional, and gauge theory

-In this sense the equations Eqs. (\ref{eq:int}), (\ref{eq:enk}) (which for the genus zero case were formally written in \cite{Teschner:2010qh}) do not determine the Yang-Yang function ${\CalY}({\al}, {\tau}, {\n}, {\ga})$.
+The way we presented these equations uses the understanding of the Bethe/Gauge correspondence \cite{Nekrasov:2009uh}, \cite{Nekrasov:2009zz}, \cite{Nekrasov:2009ui} developed in \cite{Nekrasov:2009rc} for the case of the two dimensional $\Omega$-background.
+Another, closely connected relation, was developed in \cite{Alday:2009aq} where it has been demonstrated that in the general $\Omega$-background the ${\CalZ}$-function gives the conformal block of some two dimensional conformal field theory, which were identified for a large class of gauge theories.
+The two dimensional $\Omega$-background maps to the classical limit of the \cite{Alday:2009aq} correspondence on the conformal field theory side, which is obvious from the definitions (\ref{eq:wfromz}), (\ref{eq:yyh}) and expressions (\ref{eq:int}), (\ref{eq:enk}).
+Thus it should be possible to see (\ref{eq:enk}), which states that $E_k$ can be expressed in terms of some potential, in any Darboux coordinate system, as follows from the interpretation given in \cite{Nekrasov:2010ka}, purely in conformal field theory without any use of \cite{Alday:2009aq}, which was indeed done in \cite{Teschner:2010qh} for genus zero with punctures.
+Stated this way, purely in the language of conformal field theory, the relation (\ref{eq:enk}) reminds another relation in classical Liouville theory (for special values of $\nu$) �known from \cite{Takhtajan:1988} with ${\CalY}$ being replaced by the {\it holomorphic part of the classical Liouville action}.
+These relations with \cite{Teschner:2010qh}, as well as with other CFT papers mentioned above, must have profound consequences.

+In this sense the equations (\ref{eq:int}), (\ref{eq:enk}) do not determine the Yang-Yang function ${\CalY}({\al}, {\tau}, {\n}, {\ga})$.
 However, once both ${\al}$ and ${\be}$ coordinates are fixed, the Yang-Yang function is determined by the Lagrangian submanifolds ${\CalO}_{\tau}$ and ${\CalL}_{\ga}$, and the claim that the $\tau$-dependent piece coincides with the localized four dimensional gauge theory twisted superpotential (\ref{eq:wfromz}) becomes quite nontrivial.